How young voters matter in European Parliament elections | DW | 23.05.2019

 But what impact might young voters have if they were to turn out?
 In some cases, a very big one — especially in countries where political attitudes differ greatly from generation to generation.
 "The Czech Pirate Party is twice as popular among the young as it is among all Czech voters," said Pawel Zerka from the ECFR.
 In the last election, the Czech Pirate Party won less than 5% of the votes and didn't get any seats in the EP.
 Given the party's growing popularity, young voters — who constitute 17% of the Czech electorate — could help determine whether it wins seats in this election.

-Another example is Wiosna, "spring” in Polish, which was founded in February but is steadily tracking at 10% in polls.
+Another example is Wiosna, "Spring” in Polish, which was founded in February and is steadily tracking at 10% in polls.
 If that estimate holds, the party could win six of the seats allocated to Poland.

 Other youth-oriented parties are doing less well.
 The pan-European VOLT initiative seems unlikely to gain any seats in the next European Parliament.
 And the UK polls also indicate that almost half of the first-time voters favor Labour, which is rather indecisive over Brexit, and only roughly one-third support the pro-EU Green Party.
 Far fewer back the newly founded pro-Remain party Change UK.